 When in TAV mode, the active airflow setpoint, Vspt, shall be overridden to Vspt*.

-For zones with CO2 sensors:
+[YES CO2]Zone Alarms

 If the CO2 concentration is less than 300 ppm, or the zone is in Unoccupied Mode for more than 2 hours and zone CO2 concentration exceeds 600 ppm, generate a Level 3 alarm.
 The alarm text shall identify the sensor and indicate that it may be out of calibration.

 If the CO2 concentration exceeds setpoint plus 10% for more than 10 minutes, generate a Level 3 alarm.

-Generic Thermal Zones
+[OR [ANY VAV CO RH PFBCV PFBVAV SFBCV SFBVAV FCU] [EQUALS AHU SZVAV]]Generic Thermal Zones

 This section applies to all single-zone systems and subzones of air-handling systems, such as VAV boxes, fan-powered boxes, etc.